 During that second or two, I felt like I was floating.
 I believe a decision about my life was made in that moment, and God or my guardian angel decided to hold me up, in a situation where it is virtually impossible to believe I didn’t fall.
+(I am certain I would have been killed if I had fallen as there were two additional SUVS, not far behind the one driven by the person who hit me, including the one that held my witnesses — see “He Was Flying”.)
 Perhaps it was my father-in-law who died of COVID-19 in April 2020 and whom I visited in February 2020 at a rehab facility via bike for weeks, prior to his coronavirus illness.
 Or my friend, Bob Lundsten, with whom I had worked on numerous city and other initiatives, saying as-only-Bob-could-say, “Get your ass back to city hall and get changes made, Pattie.”

 I did continue to encourage local change.
 I’m now done.
 I leave you this.
 I ask you to get involved locally.
 We shouldn’t have to beg, and perhaps you can find a more effective way than I to achieve local change.
 I’m sticking with joy (with full understanding of its conundrum), and continuing to take my daily Leap of Faith.